 As the photographs were taken whilst he was a serving soldier with the Special Forces the Ministry of Defence banned this exhibition, however, it was not long until The Sunday Times decided to commission him to go back to Afghanistan and re-shoot the images as a civilian photographer.
 After being awarded the 2011 Amnesty International Media Award for his photograph “Lost Boys”, Symondson decided to develop the concept of his photographs further and he began work on the sell-out show “AKA Peace”.

 Picture by Geoff Pugh

 'Peace One Day' at the Institute of Contemporary Arts, The Mall, London.

 Bran Symondson’s 2012 exhibition “AKA Peace” is considered to be a pivotal point in his artistic career.
-After his tour in Afghanistan he established the concept of taking de-commissioned AK47 guns and masterfully embellishing them with dollar bills, iconography & butterflies.
-He then went on to asked artists such as Damien Hirst, Gavin Turk, Sam Taylor-Wood, Sarah Lucas, Gary Hume, Antony Gormley and the Chapman brothers to reinterpret their own AK-47 assault rifles which were all exhibited in “AKA Peace”.
-This critically acclaimed show raised in excess of £430,000 in one night.
+After his tour in Afghanistan, he established the concept of taking de-commissioned AK47 guns and masterfully embellishing them with dollar bills, iconography & butterflies.
+He gave decommissioned AK47’s to artists such as Damien Hirst, Gavin Turk, Sam Taylor-Wood, Sarah Lucas, Gary Hume, Antony Gormley and the Chapman brothers and asked them to reinterpret their own AK-47 assault rifles which were all exhibited in “AKA Peace”.
+This critically acclaimed show raised more than £430,000 in one night.